sussmanbu/ma4615-fa22-final-project-sports_analytics/content/about.md

 ## Dan Sussman

 Dan is a professor in the Math/Stat department and is the instructor for the course.

+## Benni Trachtenberg
+Benni is a senior in computer engineering at Boston University.
+His GitHub can be found at https://github.com/benniTrachtenberg

 <!-- Please leave in the information below -->